Sanaya Irani Says Being Part Of Bollywood Film Fanaa Was A Mistake, But Why?

 - Mollywood Retake: Who Can Replace Aamir Khan, Kajol & Others If Fanaa Is Remade In Malayalam?

-Television actress shot to fame with shows like Left Right Left and Iss Pyaar Ko Kya Naam Doon.
+Television actress Sanaya Irani shot to fame with shows like Left Right Left and Iss Pyaar Ko Kya Naam Doon.
 The actress was recently seen in a short film, Dum Dum Dumroo.

-Sanaya’s Short Film Gets 1 Million views
+Sanaya’s Short Film Gets 1 Million Views

 The actress took to social media, "Thank you @akashgoila for this yummy and creative cake and thank you everyone for all the love you'll have been showering on #dumdumdumroo keep watching , keep loving, keep smiling and don't be judgmental 😀😀😀" - (sic)